 Expand the Primary section, and configure the Private IPs that are inside the VPN tunnel.

-Note: The IP address for the Site is also used to configure the settings for the BGP neighbor.
+The Site private IP address is also used to configure the settings for the BGP neighbor

 -